ikenbe/jekyllblog/posts.md

 ---
 layout: page
-title: Sample Articles
+title: Posts
-excerpt: "An archive of articles sorted by date."
+excerpt: "An archive of posts sorted by date."
 search_omit: true
 ---